 Getting there.
 Flights to Paris can be booked with Air France.
 Alternatively, online comparison sites such as Skyscanner or Kayak are great for finding the right flight.

-— Review by Hannah Westley, courtesy of Jetsetter.com.
-The text has been modified to fit the format.
+Review with a contribution by Hannah Westley, courtesy of Jetsetter.com.

 Categories: Business hotels, City hotels, Classic luxury, Culture & heritage, Grand luxury, Honeymoon, Luxury hotels, Romantic, Shangri-La Hotels, Shopping, Sightseeing, Spa, Wow factor,